Cantaloupe Island

 Glockenspiel

-I do admit that the Glockenspiel part isn’t complicated or very interesting.
+I do admit that the glockenspiel part isn’t complicated or very interesting.
 Although, I do think it is of crucial importance.
-I’ve always told my Glockenspiel player to be the little bird in the tree.
+I’ve always told my glockenspiel player to be the little bird in the tree.
 Nobody notices until it’s gone.
-The Glockenspiel, throughout the entire song, keeps that background melody going.
+The glockenspiel, throughout the entire song, keeps that background melody going.
 That background melody should be present but almost unhearable.
 It is a complex and vague question, but it is great when it finds the perfect balance in the song.

-Maracas, tambourine and congas
+Maracas, Tambourine, and Congas

 Over the years, I’ve played this piece with several percussion ensembles, and each time, it makes my percussion players feel underrated.
 Are their parts interesting?
 No, they aren’t.
 Are their parts important?
 Yes, they are.
 These parts fill up the song and make it sound like it should.

-Bass, timpani and Drums
+Bass, Timpani, and Drums

 As in most jazz and funky-jazz-related songs, the bass and drum parts form the beating heart of the ensemble.
 If the drum part is played correctly, it works perfectly with the bass underneath it.
 If possible, a funky bass guitar should play the bass part.
 Although, if not, a marimba in the lower register satisfies.
 The timpani brings an extra touch to this combination and works well with the bass guitar.
 These three parts make or break the song, and the rest of the ensemble should build on these instruments’ foundation.